Bobby Cruickshank

-Robert Allan Cruickshank (16 November 1894 – 27 August 1975) was a prominent professional golfer from Scotland.
+Robert Allan Cruickshank (16 November 1894 – 27 August 1975) was a Scottish-born golfer who played primarily in the United States.
 He competed in the PGA of America circuit in the 1920s and 1930s, the forerunner of the PGA Tour.
+He was twice runner-up at the U.S Open.

 Early life

 Born in Grantown-on-Spey in rural northern Scotland, Cruickshank learned his golf as a boy playing over the town's course.
 As a teenager he also worked there as a caddie.

 In that era, country houses around Grantown-on-Spey were often rented to rich Edinburgh families for the summer.
 A wealthy widow named Mrs. Isabella Usher made an offer to Cruickshank's parents to provide an education for their two sons in Edinburgh.
 In the autumn of 1909, Cruickshank and his younger brother John moved south.
 Mrs. Usher became their legal guardian and they lived at her house in the city's Murrayfield district.
 They were educated at the nearby Daniel Stewart's College.

-Although Cruickshank was not tall (5 ft 5in), he was a fine athlete, and in 1912 the year that he left school, he ran the 100 yards in a time of 10.4 seconds.
-This time wasn't beaten until 1960 by the future Scotland international rugby player Sandy Hinshelwood.

 He was also becoming an outstanding golfer and met and became friends with another rising local golfer, Tommy Armour.
 Armour and Cruikshank played together regularly over the Braid Hills course.
 Bobby also became a member of Turnhouse Golf Club on the west of the city.

 Cruickshank served in the British Army in World War I. Captured in action by the Germans, he was a prisoner of war and later successfully escaped.

+Amateur career

 On returning from the war, Cruickshank won what was then Edinburgh's top amateur competition (the Edinburgh Coronation Cup) in both 1919 and 1920.
 The tournament was played at Braid Hills course which is still the city's premier municipal course.
 Representing his old school's former pupils (Stewart's FP Golf Club) Cruickshank was part of a team which won the Evening Dispatch Trophy.
 He also reached the final rounds of the British Amateur Championship played at Muirfield in the summer of 1920.

-These successes encouraged Cruickshank to consider turning professional and moved to the United States with his wife Helen.